×

 Once a partner/associate company is selected, a memorandum of understanding (MoU) or a letter of intent is signed by the parties.

-An MoU and a joint venture agreement/shareholders’ agreement must be marked after consulting a chartered accountant firm well versed in the FEMA; Indian Income Tax Act, 1961; the Companies Act, 2013; international laws and applicable Indian rules, regulations, and procedures.
+The MoU and a joint venture agreement/shareholders’ agreement must be marked after consulting a chartered accountant firm well versed in the FEMA; Indian Income Tax Act, 1961; the Companies Act, 2013; international laws and applicable Indian rules, regulations, and procedures.

 Terms and conditions should be properly assessed before signing the contract.
-The JV union should obtain all the required governmental approvals and licenses within a specified period.

 Foreign companies no longer require a no-objection certificate (NOC) from the Indian associate for investing in the sector where the joint venture operates.
 Therefore, foreign firms in existing joint ventures can function independently in the same business segment.
 Previously, they needed prior approval from their Indian partners.